ScilifelabDataCentre/dds_cli/docs/project.rst

       .. note::
          A project should be created, a message should be displayed stating the new Project ID, and an additional message should be displayed, stating that the specified owner has either been sent an invitation, or granted access to the project, depending on whether or not the specified email has an existing account.
 The message should also inform you that the user has been granted access as a Project Owner.

-   3.5. with both researchuser and owner
+   3.5.
+Specify both a Researchuser and an owner
    -- there is a non-sensitive flag but it's not used for anything at the moment, all projects are by default sensitive --

    3.6. with multiple users